schatekar/blog/_posts/2017-12-15-building-a-user-friendly-chatbot.md

 User: how long before I can cancel a booking?
 ```

 The conversation was in the middle of a context around hotel search.
 User asks a question about the cancellation.
 The best thing for the bot to do here is to answer the user's question on cancellation (if modelled to do so) and then go back to hotel search.
-Microsoft bot framework supports such use cases out of the box.
+[Microsoft Bot Framework](https://dev.botframework.com/) supports such use cases out of the box.
 With others, you will need to do some work yourself but this is definitely possible.

 Handling out of context conversation is important because when the user makes a typo that results in bot not recognising what the user is saying, then you would want to present a friendly message to the user and then get back into the previous conversation context.